tetracorp/tetracorp.github.io/k240-src/_posts/2014-03-13-health-radiation-and-population-growth.markdown

 can also be lost due to food/air/water shortages, untreated radiation, virus outbreaks, certain alien bioweapons, desertion during civil unrest, and sudden housing shortages caused by housing being blown up.
+A colony with zero colonists left is automatically destroyed.

 ### Medical Centres
+Medical centres have exactly two uses: to stop virus outbreaks, and treat radiation sickness.

 If the colony has one Medical Centre for every 100 colonists after the first 50, the outbreak ends.
 Otherwise, it loses two colonists per day.
 Medical Centres can end virus outbreaks even if the building is without